 The College of Engineering and Applied Sciences Dean’s Office will consider requests for financial support due to unexpected hardship from currently enrolled College of Engineering and Applied Sciences students outside of the normal scholarship/fellowship award process.
 Resources to support these requests are limited and this is not intended to be a regular avenue of support for students not awarded a scholarship or fellowship.
-Funding of hardship requests is not guaranteed, and no more than one financial hardship request will typically be funded by the college for any College of Engineering and Applied Sciences student during their career at WMU.
+In most circumstances, cumulative financial hardship support provided will not exceed $2,500.

 When submitting a financial hardship request, the requestor must explain what unexpected change in life circumstance lead to the financial shortfall (e.g., loss of a job/reduction in hours, injury/illness, vehicle repairs, etc.).
 Hardship requests should be based on financial emergencies, not a foreseeable shortfall in funds.
 The requestor must also itemize the expenses to be funded.
 Allowable expense categories include the following:

 - Course supplies (including books, online access codes, software, and other materials)

 - WMU tuition and fees

 The requestor must identify their expected graduation date and outline their strategy for financing the remainder of their degree.
 Requests may be funded in full, partially funded or not funded.